theintern/intern/docs/configuration.md

 There are four general sections to a config:

 * **General properties**: this includes everything but "browser", "configs", and "node"
-* **Node-specific resources**: resource properties ("loader", "plugins", "reporters", "require', "suites") that apply only to Node environments.
+* **Node-specific resources**: resource properties ("loader", "plugins", "reporters", "suites") that apply only to Node environments.
-* **Browser-specific resources**: resource properties ("loader", "plugins", "reporters", "require", "suites") that apply only to browser environments.
+* **Browser-specific resources**: resource properties ("loader", "plugins", "reporters", "suites") that apply only to browser environments.
 * **Child configs**: named configs in the "configs" object; each of these can have any config properties except "configs" (i.e., general properties, Node resources, and browser resources).

 ## Sources of configuration information